objcio/articles/2014-05-01-custom-container-view-controller-animations.md

 3. **Transitioning Delegates** conveniently vending the animation and interaction controllers, depending on the kind of transition to be performed.
 [Note to self: when writing our custom code, talk about their conformance to `UIViewControllerTransitioningDelegate`, `UINavigationControllerDelegate` or `UITabBarControllerDelegate`, depending on the parent container view controller class.]

 4. **Transitioning Contexts** defining meta data about the transition, such as properties of the view controllers and views participating in the transition.
-These conform to the `UIViewControllerContextTransitioning` protocol – *and are provided by the system*.
+These conform to the `UIViewControllerContextTransitioning` protocol – *and are created and provided by the system*.

 5. **Transition Coordinators** providing methods to run other animations in parallel to the transition animations.
 They conform to the `UIViewControllerTransitionCoordinator` protocol.

 As you know, from otherwise reading this publication, there are interactive and non-interactive transitions.
-In this chapter, we will concentrate non-interactive.
+In this chapter, we will concentrate on non-interactive.
 These are the simplest, so it’s a great place to start.
 This means that we will be dealing with *animation controllers*, *transitioning delegates*, and *transitioning contexts* from the list above.

 Enough talk, let’s get our hands dirty…